Robustness to Sparse Adversarial Corruption in Arbitrary Linear Measurements: Beyond Exact Recovery: Main results

 This theorem shows that the robustness of a matrix $\bA$ against unknown $q$-sparse adversaries is characterized exactly by the deletion of $2q$ rows of $\bA$.
 In particular, the theorem identifies the subspace

 as the object governing robustness.
-We will refer to this intersection as the \emph{robust subspace}, and to its orthogonal projector $\bU$---constructed in Theorem~\ref{thm:tight-orth-proj}---as the \emph{robust orthogonal projection matrix}.
-In Section~\ref{sec:alg}, we present an algorithm for computing $\bU$.
+We refer to this intersection as the \emph{robust subspace}, and to its orthogonal projector $\bU$ as the \emph{robust orthogonal projection matrix}.
+The affine subspace $\xS + \ker(\bU)$ being the smallest robust solution set leads to the fact that $\bU\xS$ is the uniquely determined maximal robust partial information about $\xS$ with minimum $\ell_2$ norm.